nanoandrew4/kubernetes-cluster/README.md

 ## How to Run

-Execute the following vagrant command to start a new Kubernetes cluster, this will start one master and two nodes:
+Execute the following vagrant command to start a new Kubernetes cluster, this will start one master and one node:

 ```
 vagrant up
 ```

-You can also start invidual machines by vagrant up k8s-head, vagrant up k8s-node-1 and vagrant up k8s-node-2
+You can also start invidual machines by `vagrant up k8s-head`, `vagrant up k8s-node-1`

-If more than two nodes are required, you can edit the servers array in the Vagrantfile
+If more than one node is required, you can edit the servers array in the Vagrantfile

 ```
 servers = [
     {
-        :name => "k8s-node-3",
+        :name => "k8s-node-2",
         :type => "node",
-        :box => "ubuntu/xenial64",
+        :box => "ubuntu/bionic64",
-        :box_version => "20180831.0.0",
+        :box_version => "20190411.0.0",
-        :eth1 => "192.168.205.13",
+        :eth1 => "192.168.56.22",
         :mem => "2048",
         :cpu => "2"
     }